 Trauma-Informed and ACEs Aware Counseling

-Our Youth Arts Institute Is Now Trauma-Informed and ACEs (Adverse Childhood Experiences) Aware!
+Our City School of the Arts is now Trauma-Informed and ACEs (Adverse Childhood Experiences) Aware!
 We are doing this in light of the research that shows the powerful and lasting effects of childhood trauma on both mental and physical health.

 In addition to incorporating mindfulness and methods for calming the nervous system into our curriculum, we will be offering counseling.
 We will be partnering with 2AssureUs LLC whose wonderful counselors will be available to our Charter Oak family.